-Like other Spanish territories, colonial Panama experienced a strict, race-based class system that continued to influence the elite class called the "20 Families" that dominated Panamanian political and economic life (see p.
-8 of History and Myth).
+Like other Spanish territories, colonial Panama experienced a strict, race-based class system that continued to influence class called the "20 Families" that dominated Panamanian political and economic life (see History and Mvth).

 POLITICAL & SOCIAL RELATIONS society through the 20th century.
-For example, Afro-Panamanians were typically treated as second-class citizens who labored on Panama's major infrastructure projects (see p.
-4-8 of History and Myth).
-Europeans and mestizos comprised geography, and ethnicity playing a role in political power, economic opportunity, and place in the social hierarchy.
+For example, Afro-Panamanians were typically treated as second-class citizens who labored on Panama's major infrastructure projects (see History and Myth).
+Europeans and mestizos comprised the elite geography, and ethnicity playing a role in political power, economic opportunity, and place in the social hierarchy.
 For example, Afro-Panamanians continue to experience some discrimination.
 While Panama enjoys CENTAM's highest per capita income, its wealth is unequally distributed, with 70-90% of indigenous Panamanians living in poverty.
 Further, the standard of living on the comarcas is significantly below that of the rest of the country.
 Regardless of residence, indigenous Panamanians tend to have higher rates of malnutrition, substandard housing, poor health, inadequate access to education, and a lack of economic opportunity.